aers/EngineFixesSkyrim64/README.md

 6. Tree Reflections

 	Tree LOD reflections don't properly use the alpha channel and show as large black boxes.
 While ENB fixes this as well, its included here for people who don't use ENB.
 I don't know the exact specifics on this fix, it was given to me by Nukem.
+Ideally this would be fixed in the shader itself, not the shader class.

 ### Future Todo/Things to look into